The Directors have pleasure of presenting the 42nd Annual Report of the

 grievance procedure in SAIL has been evolved after sustained

-deliberations and consent of employees, trade unions and associations.
+deliberations and involvement of employees, trade unions and

-- The grievances in SAIL Plants/Units are dealt in 3 stages and employees are given an opportunity at every stage to raise grievances
+- The grievances are dealt through a 3 stage grievance handling system

+and employees are given an opportunity at every stage to raise

-work assignments and welfare amenities, etc. Such issues are
+transfers, leave, work assignments and welfare amenities etc. Majority

-Plants.
-The system is comprehensive, simple and flexible and has proved
+comprehensive, simple and flexible and has proved effective in

-INITIATIVES FOR SOCIO-ECONOMIC DEVELOPMENT OF SCs /STs & OTHER WEAKER
+INITIATIVES FOR SOCIO-ECONOMIC DEVELOPMENT OF SCs /STs and OTHER WEAKER

 SECTIONS OF SOCIETY

-SAIL follows Presidential Directives on Reservation for
+Your Company follows Presidential Directives on Reservation for

-Scheduled Castes and Scheduled Tribes in the matter of recruitments & promotions.
+Scheduled Castes (SCs) and Scheduled Tribes (STs) in the matter of

-backward regions of the country with predominant SC/ST population.
+backward regions of the country with predominantly SC/ST population.

 SAIL has contributed to the overall development of civic, medical,